pommicket/autodistortion/README.md

 Distortion of images using randomly-generated functions.

+There is now a [web version](https://pommicket.com/autodistortion) of AutoDistortion (but it's slower).

 ![A world map distorted using AutoDistortion](worldmap_distorted.jpg)

 This was generated using AutoDistortion from the following image ([Sourced from here](https://upload.wikimedia.org/wikipedia/commons/thumb/e/e2/OrteliusWorldMap1570.jpg/1280px-OrteliusWorldMap1570.jpg))